-Agencies or individuals providing public transportation, including rideshares and taxis, should follow this guidance to protect themselves, passengers, and employees from COVID-19.
+Agencies or individuals providing public transportation, including rideshares and taxis, should use these best practices to protect themselves, passengers, and employees from COVID-19.

 - When possible, open windows -- one on each side of the vehicle -- to maximize ventilation.